 If you are not satisfied with the response you receive, you may escalate your concern to our Privacy Liaison by sending an email to firstname.lastname@example.org.
-We will acknowledge your email within 14 days and seek to resolve your concern within 3 months or receipt.
+We will acknowledge your email within 14 days and seek to resolve your concern within 1 month of receipt.
 Where the concern is complex or we have a large volume of concerns, we will notify you that the concern will take longer than one month to resolve, and we will seek to resolve your concern within three months of the concern being first raised.
 We may accept your concern (and in that case implement one of the measures set out in the ‘Your Rights’ section below), or we may reject your concern on legitimate grounds.

 In any event, you always have the right to lodge a complaint with the Commission for Personal Data Protection to report concerns you may have about our data handling practices at:

 Postal address: 2 Prof. Tsvetan Lazarov Blvd., Sofia 1592